theos/theos/README.md

 theos-jailed
 ============

 This fork of Theos is designed to work with apps on non-jailbroken iOS devices.
+You MUST have an Apple iOS Developer account in order to use this (for code-signing purposes).

 * You use it just as you would for a jailbroken device tweak (edit Tweak.xm then "make")
 * It integrates CydiaSubstrate